 Conclusion

 The journey from "trash fish" to table fare requires knowledge, proper technique, and an open mind.
-Jack crevalle good to eat when you follow proven preparation methods: immediate bleeding, complete bloodline removal, appropriate marinades, and high-heat cooking methods.
+Jack crevalle becomes good to eat when you follow proven preparation methods: immediate bleeding within minutes of catching, complete removal of every trace of bloodline, appropriate marinades that complement the meat, and high-heat cooking methods that sear rather than steam.

 Start with smaller fish in the 2-4 pound range and try the lime-marinated recipe first.
-This beginner-friendly preparation converts even dedicated jack crevalle skeptics.
-Remember that millions worldwide enjoy this fish regularly - they've simply learned techniques most American anglers never discover.
+This beginner-friendly preparation converts even dedicated jack crevalle skeptics into believers.
+Remember that millions worldwide enjoy this fish regularly using time-tested techniques passed down through generations - they've simply learned methods that many recreational anglers never discover.

 Don't let outdated opinions prevent you from trying properly prepared jack crevalle.
-Challenge preconceptions, follow these guidelines, and discover why growing numbers of anglers keep their jack catches.
-Your taste buds might surprise you!
+Challenge preconceptions, follow these guidelines for safety and flavor, and discover why growing numbers of anglers now keep their jack catches instead of releasing them.
+Whether grilled with rosemary, smoked over hickory, or transformed into Caribbean stew, jack crevalle rewards those who approach it with respect and proper technique.
+Your taste buds might surprise you with what they've been missing.